JaynAP1/JaynAp1/README.md

 Welcome to my github, we have coffee 😄

 - 🔭 I'm 21 years
-- ⚡ I liked eat
+- ⚡ I like eat
 - 🤔 Basic manage of python
 - 😄 I have a personal project [ClickMe](https://github.com/JaynAP1/Proyecto_Personal.git)
 - 💬 Ask me about